By law, you must give notice of your marriage or civil partnership in person at a register office before it can take place. It costs £35 per person.

 Find out which documents you need to bring to your appointment.

-If you are showing any symptoms of COVID-19 or are self-isolating, vulnerable or shielding, you must not attend an appointment.
+If you are showing any symptoms of COVID-19 or are self-isolating, you must not attend an appointment.
 If you do attend and are displaying symptoms, the registrar reserves the right to end the appointment.

 Who can attend

 Only you and your partner, if they are giving notice too, may attend the appointment.

 No one else, including children, will be allowed into the building.

 - please arrive no more than 5 minutes before your appointment and ring the doorbell or let the receptionist know that you have arrived

 - in order to manage the number of people entering the building, if you arrive earlier than this you are likely to have to wait outside